mangpo/floem/compiler/README.md

 from dsl import *
 ```

-The library functions described in this documentation are defined in dsl.py.
+Most library functions described in this documentation are defined in dsl.py.

 # Essentials

-#### 1. State
+## 1. State

 State is like C-language struct.
 To create an instance of a state, first you need to create a state constructor and use the state constructor to instantiate an instance of the state.